Special Education Parent Advisory Council

 - Influencing change, policy and procedures by informing and educating parents, school staff, administrators, students, and community members through: workshops, websites and printed materials.

-The Special Education Advisory Council consists of 15 people; the Executive Director of Student Services, parents of student(s) with a disability, and representatives of community agencies who are committed to improving special education and related services to students with disabilities and preparing them for life after school, college, career, and community ready.
+The Special Education Advisory Council consists of up to 26 people; the Executive Director of Student Services, parents of student(s) with a disability, and representatives of community agencies who are committed to improving special education and related services to students with disabilities and preparing them for life after school, college, career, and community ready.

 Term of Office